 Prerequisite: FREN 221 or instructor's permission.
 A continuation of FREN 221.
 Carries the students in French closer to mastery of the skills of understanding, speaking, reading and writing the language, with emphasis on increasing reading skills.
 Includes a study of selected aspects of French culture.
 (GPN)

-FREN 321 Advanced Conversation and Composition I (4)
+FREN 321 Culture and Conversation (4)

 Prerequisite: FREN 222, placement, or instructor's permission.
-Develops a solid understanding of the syntax of oral and written French.
-Stresses growth in reading, writing and speaking skills, while providing some background on contemporary French life and culture.
+Focuses on exploring French and Francophone culture thematically through the French language.
 (GPN)